Maya-Senthil/Final-Project/README.md

 - Description: This dataset contains the criminal activity of each neighborhood in Pittsburgh, including the time, date, month, day, NIBRS offensive type and crime against, violation, and zone.

 **Overview:**
 This project analyzes three different datasets with the general metric of Comfortability of Living, and focuses on three specific factors: Emergencies, Salary, and Crimes, to determine the best neighborhood in Pittsburgh.
-In final-notebook, we include the analysis of selected datasets and how we selected the best neighborhood.
+In final-notebook, we include the analysis of our selected datasets and how we selected the best neighborhood.